mintsoft/MintSync/Client/Extension/README.md

 To actually implement at all
 ----------------------------
-	Move the Button to the correct place!
 	InjectedJS/Popup Communication
 	Value Injection
-	Default values (or lack thereof) for the settings are not handled properly
+	Default values (or lack thereof) for the settings are not handled properly Move the Button to the correct place! (and move popup too) Popup is displayed unattached?

 To Check is implemented correctly
 ---------------------------------